nesi/agdr-validator/README.md

 `pip install -e .`

 ### Run validator on input spreadsheet
+To run with the example spreadsheet
+`agdrvalidator -s files/agdrexample_2025_03_20.xlsx -v -p 00001 -t`

 example1:

-`agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v -p 99999`
 `agdrvalidator -s test/data/AGDR_Metadata_Venenivibrio.xlsx -v -p 99999`

 - the `-v` option is required in order to perform validation, or else validation is skipped